-The affordability of medications in India is a result of several socio epidemiological studies that named oral diseases as leading health problems in the country.
-Costly treatments and high cost of medications, especially in the underprivileged sectors and underserved areas, have caused the prevalence of oral diseases that often led to other health issues.
+The affordability of medications in India is a result of several socio-epidemiological studies that named oral diseases as the leading health problems in the country.
+Costly treatments and the high cost of medications, especially in the underprivileged sectors and underserved areas, have caused the prevalence of oral diseases that often led to other health issues.

 The studies revealed that in India, dental treatment represents an average of 5% of a person’s total health care expenses and eats up about 20% of what consumers can afford as out-of-pocket (OOP) health care costs.
 Prescription drugs and over-the-counter medicines make up a large portion of household OOP health costs.
 It can even be greater in Indian households faced with catastrophic medical expenditure even for both in-patient and out-patient hospital services.

 The study included a financial feasibility analysis of its recommendation for the poor governments of India to reduce the costs of medicines by allowing free distribution of generic medicines in their area.
 Separate studies focused on investigating the quality of generic medicines, determined that the latter are similar in grade and efficiency to their branded counterparts.

 In 2008, then Prime Minister of India, Manmohan Singh, advocated the launching of the Jan Aushadhi Campaign of providing the people of India with quality generic medicines.
 Apparently, the Prime Minister recognized the socioeconomic value of adopting the widespread distribution of generic medicines.
 The national government’s Department of Pharmaceuticals, together with the Central Pharma Public Sector Undertakings, spearheaded the system of providing affordable quality medicines to the country’s masses through generic outlets known as ‘Pradhan Mantri Bhartiya Janaushadhi Kendra.”

 All generic medicines are approved by India’s Food and Drug Administration (FDA) based on the standards set by the US FDA.